waveclaw/puppet-subscription_manager/README.md

 - **lifecycleenv**: which lifecycle environment to join at registration time (incompatible with using activation keys)
 - **autosubscribe**: Enable automatic subscription to repositories based on default Pool settings.
 Must be false when using an activation key unless specifying a service level.
 - **servicelevel**: provide automatic attachment to a service level in Satellite.
 Not applicable to katello installations.
+- **release**: The release command sets a sticky OS version to use when installing or updating packages.
+This sets a preference for the minor version of the OS, such as 6.2 or 6.3.
+This can prevent unplanned or unsupported operating system version upgrades when an IT environment must maintain a certified configuration.
 - **force**: Should the registration be forced.
 Use this option with caution, setting it true will cause the system to be unregistered before running 'subscription-manager register'.
 Default value `false`.

 ### rhsm_register Examples